James-Oswald/Joswald.com/README.md

 ### Chat
 ![Chat](https://github.com/James-Oswald/Jozwald.com/blob/master/screenshots/chat.png)
 The chat page was my first real PHP project and lesson in client server interfacing on dynamic websites.
 I took inspiration from
-[4chan's /a/ board](https://boards.4channel.org/a/) which I frequented throughout highschool.
+4chan's anime board which I frequented throughout highschool.
 This feature was undoubtedly a mistake in hindsight.
 Many many anonymous users, almost all of them being people from my highschool who passed around the link, posted 1000s of obscene messages.
 The current messages archived are the few hundred left after I added the ability to post images.
 At some point before the image update,